ZequnSong/AI/Machine Learning/Logistic Regression/README.md

-Project 1
+# Project 1

 Implement Logistic Regression

-Predict each applicant¡¯s chance of admission to university based on their results on two exams.
+Predict each applicantÂ¡Â¯s chance of admission to university based on their results on two exams.

 Use historical data from previous applicants in ex1data1.txt to select which city to expand to next.